mpv-player/mpv/DOCS/man/en/options.rst

     the earlier demuxer position and the real target may be unnecessarily decoded.

+``--hr-seek-framedrop=<yes|no>``
+    Allow the video decoder to drop frames during seek, if these frames are before the seek target.
+If this is enabled, precise seeking can be faster, but if you're using video filters which modify timestamps or add new frames, it can lead to precise seeking skipping the target frame.
+This e.g. can break frame backstepping when deinterlacing is enabled.

+    Default: ``yes``

 ``--http-header-fields=<field1,field2>``
     Set custom HTTP fields when accessing HTTP stream.